Galerie Hubert Winter

 Two vitrines will house the original mask and accoutrements from the World’s first performance, the Ringmaster’s costume, and the machinery from the initial performances.

-The back exhibition space of the Gallery Hubert Winter will house some new figures from the World and its Inhabitants which seem fitting to Viennese sensibility.
+The rear exhibition space of Galerie Hubert Winter will house new figures from the World fitting to Viennese sensibilities.

-Magdeleine G, a diagnosed hysteric who under hypnotic suggestion became entranced by the music of Chopin and performed the most extraordinary dance sequences, Delphine Seyrig a modern-day hysteric in an eighteenth century setting of L’Année dernière à Marienbad, Léonard Autié, theatrical impresario and hysterical coiffeur for twenty years to former Viennese princess, Marie Antoinette.
+In various ways, all these figures have a connection to hysteria.
+Madeleine G, a diagnosed hysteric, who, under hypnotic suggestion, became entranced by the music of Chopin and performed extraordinary dance sequences; Delphine Seyrig “A”, a modern-day hysteric in the eighteenth century setting of L’Année dernière à Marienbad; Léonard Autié, theatrical impresario and coiffeur for twenty years to the former Viennese princess, Marie Antoinette.

-Finally… Mercury the son of Jupiter a messenger leading newly deceased souls to the afterlife.
-Or more importantly an ability to transfer dreams from the valley of Somnus to sleeping humans.
+Finally: Mercury, son of Jupiter, a messenger leading newly deceased souls to the afterlife; or, more importantly, possessing an ability to transfer dreams from the Valley of Somnus to sleeping humans.

-These new figures, JM Charcot, Magdeleine G, Delphine Seyrig “A”, Mercury and Léonard Autié & The Locks of Infringement will fill this back space.
-A small section will be devoted to the performance aspect of the World and its Inhabitants, with a still photo strip of a recent performance at Duane Park in New York.
-Léonard Autié will be performed in the Gallery.
+These new figures, Charcot, Madeleine G, Delphine Seyrig “A”, Mercury, and Léonard Autié and The Locks of Infringement will fill this rear space.
+An area will be devoted to the performative aspects of The World and Its Inhabitants, with photographs of a recent performance at Duane Park, New York.